o3de/o3de/Gems/AWSCore/cdkv1/README.md

 * `O3DE_AWS_DEPLOY_ACCOUNT`: The account to deploy stacks into, will default to CDK_DEFAULT_ACCOUNT
 * `O3DE_AWS_PROJECT_NAME`: The name of the O3DE project stacks should be deployed for will default to AWS-PROJECT

-See [CDK Environments](https://docs.aws.amazon.com/cdk/v2/guide/environments.html) for more information including how to pass parameters to use for environment variables.
+See https://docs.aws.amazon.com/cdk/latest/guide/environments.html for more information including how to pass parameters to use for environment variables.

 ## Synthesize the project
 At this point you can now synthesize the CloudFormation template for this code.

 ```
 $ cdk synth
 ```

-You may need to perform a one time [CDK bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), once per account, per region.
+You may need todo a one time bootstrap, once per account, per region.
 The CDK application will prompt you on this.

-To add additional dependencies, for example other CDK libraries, just add them to your `requirements.txt` or `setup.py` file and rerun the `pip install -r requirements.txt` command.
+To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

 ## Optional Features